fbpx

 2. Design Continuation

-This home features exterior trim as a design element, using trim that’s just a shade darker than the rest of the home to give it some detail and dimension.
-Additionally, the windows are simply framed in the same trim and design as the rest of the home.
+This home features exterior window trim as a design element, using trim that’s just a shade darker than the rest of the home to give it some detail and dimension.
+Additionally, the windows are simply framed in the same trim and design as the rest of the house.
 This gives the entire exterior a sense of continuity and a unified style.
 The windows fit neatly into the design, and the trim becomes an extension of the rest of the facade.

 3. Substantial Bold Exterior Window Trim